4D-Coder/vocal_percussion/README.md

 ### List of Currently Supported Beats
 Currently, the program only supports a set list of "beats".
-If the TTS states "List Empty!", it's likely that youve passed in an invalid beat.
+If the TTS states `"List Empty!"`, it's likely that youve passed in an invalid beat.

+#### Supported:
-"tee", "dee", "deep", "bop", "boop", "la", "na", "ditt", "doo", "woo", "hoo", "shu", "dop"
+`"tee", "dee", "deep", "bop", "boop", "la", "na", "ditt", "doo", "woo", "hoo", "shu", "dop"`

 ### Possible Issues and Fixes
 #### ❗ Inability to view coverage metrics